Analytical electron microscopy analysis of insulating and metallic phases in nanostructured vanadium dioxide: Results and Discussion

 \subsection{Core-Loss EELS}

 Our VO$_2$ layer exhibits structural inhomogeneities, which might be associated with chemical inhomogeneities and irregularities in the switching from the insulating to the metallic phase.
 To explore this possible correlation, we analyze EELS of the lamella "IS" in the core-loss region.
 In Figure~\ref{fig:Figure_2}(b), we show the target line scans along which we acquire $2\times 100$ spectra with regular spacing.
 We perform the spectrum line scan close to room temperature (blue line) and above IMT temperature (red line).
-The accuracy of the nominal temperature at the chip is reported to be $5\,\%$ \cite{Idrobo2018_temperature}, but as contacts between the lamella and the heating chip might not be perfect and cause losses, we heated the chip to 150$\,\degree$C to ensure we were certainly above the IMT temperature.
+The accuracy of the nominal temperature at the chip is reported to be $5\,\%$ \dlt{\cite{Idrobo2018_temperature}, but as contacts between the lamella and the heating chip might not be perfect and cause losses,}for a planar specimen positioned directly on the chip~\cite{Idrobo2018_temperature}.
+However, the lamella is mostly free-standing and only connected to the heating chip by narrow pillars (see Fig.~S1 in the Supporting Information) with presumably mediocre heat conductivity.
+Therefore, we assumed a larger discrepancy between the nominal and real temperature, and we heated the chip to 150$\,\degree$C to ensure we were certainly above the IMT temperature.
 We also note that the designated line scan positions, especially the one for the measurement at 25$\,\degree$C, slightly differ from the actual measurements due to sample drift.
-The thickness profiles extracted from EELS measurements in the units of the electron inelastic mean free path (IMFP) are shown in Figure~\ref{fig:Figure_2}(c).
+The thickness profiles extracted from EELS measurements in the units of the electron \dlt{inelastic mean free path (}IMFP\dlt{)} using the log-ratio method~\cite{Egerton2011,https://doi.org/10.1002/jemt.1060080206} are shown in Figure~\ref{fig:Figure_2}(c).
 The IMFP for our experimental parameters and possibly occurring different V$_x$O$_y$ stoichiometries varies around 130~nm (134~nm for VO$_2$, 131~nm for V$_2$O$_3$ and 127~nm for VO based on the Mean free path estimator \cite{Mitchell2006_IMFP} with model from Ref.~\cite{Malis1988_thickness}).
 Both line scans correspond to gradually increasing thickness with several valleys associated with the presence of the pores.

 To facilitate visualization of the spectra and preliminary analysis, we binned the spectra into twenty groups by ten, and represented each bin by the average spectrum, which was further normalized by its maximum.
 The spectra shown in the waterfall plot in Figure~\ref{fig:Figure_2}(d) globally exhibit up to five prominent distinct peaks.
 Notably, we can observe energy shifts and intensity changes in the peaks appearing in the spectra averaged over different beam positions.
 An additional feature, a pre-peak (a ``shoulder") of the first peak, is emerging in the spectra recorded in thicker areas.
 However, the changes in subsequent averaged spectra are rather abrupt, suggesting that a finer analysis is desirable.